Pippi Longstocking (1997 film): Musical numbers

+Production

+The film was confirmed to be in the works around September of 1995, subject to greenlighting from its production partners, alongside a companion television series that was currently in development at that time, with Nelvana co-founder Smith hired to write and direct the film.

 Release

 Box office

 Pippi Longstocking opened theatrically in the United States on 22 August 1997 in 73 venues.
 In its opening weekend, the film earned $62,196, ranking number 23 in the box office.
 The film closed on 30 October 1997, having grossed $505,335 against its budget of $11.5 million, making it a box-office bomb.

 Critical reception

 The film received mixed reviews from critics.
 Review aggregator website Rotten Tomatoes reports a 43% rating based on 7 reviews, with an average rating of 4.4/10.
-Lawrence Van Gelder of The New York Times gave the film a mixed review, stating "As Goldilocks might say, when it comes to uncomplicated children's entertainment, this Pippi Longstocking is not too big, not too small, but just right."
+Lawrence Van Gelder of The New York Times gave the film a positive review, stating "As Goldilocks might say, when it comes to uncomplicated children's entertainment, this Pippi Longstocking is not too big, not too small, but just right."
+Gene Seymour of the Los Angeles Times had a more mixed opinion: "Enough of the 'Pippi' spirit is contained in this movie to excuse its gratuitous, eminently forgettable songs and standard-issue animation."
 Howard Feinstein of Variety largely disapproved of Melissa Altro's acting, but praised the performances for "Pluttifikation" and "A Bowler and a New Gold Tooth".